Endocrine Control Mechanisms Group

 Lobular Carcinoma of the Breast

-We have recently shown that lobular breast cancer cells either from cell lines or from patient tumors when grafted directly to the milk ducts of immunocompromised female mice, grow, invade, and metastasize in a similar way as they do in patients.
+We have shown that lobular carcinoma cells from cell lines and from patient tumors when grafted directly to the milk ducts of immunocompromised female mice, grow, invade, and metastasize as they do in patients.
+Molecular analyses of patient derived xenografts (PDXs) revealed that the ILC cells actively secrete and modulate extracellular matrix important to their survival (Sflomos G et al, EMBO Mol Med.
+2021).

 The intraductal (MIND) system reveals lobular carcinoma-specific biology and vulnerabilities.
 Adapted from Kozma et al.